 toolbar status when a workflow is first opened.
 Changing the name of this bug to

-#21 Updated by Matthew Brooke almost 13 years ago
+#21 Updated by Matthew Brooke over 15 years ago

 This proposal would probably solve the issue with empty workflows: I think